microsoft/mu_basecore/Readme.md

-# MsUEFI
+# Project Mu Basecore

 ## Copyright

-Copyright (c) 2016, Microsoft Corporation
+Copyright (c) 2016-2018, Microsoft Corporation

 All rights reserved.
 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
 1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.